-How to Stop a Differential Whine
+Effective Way to Quiet Differential Whine

 Ultimately, there’s only one thing you can do to optimize the performance of your differentials from the comfort of your garage.
 While you can’t go around replacing the gears inside the component, you could easily swap out the fluid even if you don’t have any experience fixing cars.
 So without further ado, let’s get to it!